 - Stronger Internal controls around inventoried items

-City council authorized the ordinance on October 12.
-The contract for the project has been finalized and we’re currently working to set a spring start date.
-The project, which focuses on managing property and facilities, went to the Technology Oversight Committee (TOC) on a monthly basis starting in October.
+The EBS team went to the Technology Oversight Committee (TOC) on a monthly basis starting in October.
 This offered the independent five-member citizen advisory committee the opportunity to review and ask questions about the contract as well as Project details.
+The TOC presents quarterly reports to the Chief Administrative Officer and City Council.
 The EAM Project will be monitored by the TOC as well as a quality assurance firm.

 - Satish Nath, EBS Support Manager

 - Bryant Enge, BIBS Director

 - Cindy DeLozier, FILO Lead

 - Phil Marchbanks, Functional Lead